arubenruben/arubenruben/README.md

 ### Rúben Almeida

 Hi there.
 My name is Rúben Almeida and the cat is Ruca🐈.
-We are from Oporto, Portugal second major city.
+We are from Porto, Portugal second major city.

 I'm attending a master's in Computer Engineering at FEUP (Faculty of Engineering of the Porto University)